Skip to main content

 In addition to conducting a thorough exit interview, be sure to give your departing employee the send-off they deserve, acknowledging their achievements, thanking them for their time, and celebrating the next step in their career.

-Be sure to read our employee aftercare blog for guidance on how to part ways with staff and ensure that they become an ambassador for your brand when that day eventually comes.
+Be sure to read about employee aftercare for guidance on how to part ways with staff and ensure that they become an ambassador for your brand when that day eventually comes.

 Wrap up